 This, too, is a big risk for business.
 Part of finding the sweet spot between creating engaging training, using new media, and containing costs is evaluating the solution (to the extent possible) in terms of life-cycle.
 When scoping an mLearning project it’s helpful to consider how long you expect the training to be used.
 Content that is meant to be “evergreen,” such as new hire training, might be costly to deliver in a mobile format, especially over time.
 Consider future spending on maintaining your training after launch.

 But don’t take it from me.
 ASTD provided an article in their newsletter entitled Barriers to Mobile Learning.
 According to their study, the chart below displays several constraints that respondents considered the most important barriers to mobile learning adoption in their companies:

-All of the above being said, I think the biggest barrier to implementing mobile learning is simply this: What kind of content is appropriate for mobile learning?
+All of the above being said, I think the biggest barrier to implementing mobile learning solutions is simply this: What kind of content is appropriate for mobile learning?
 Next time, I’ll suggest some types of content that might be delivered in a mobile format.